leebyron/til/entries/grug brain developer.md

   think less. grug favorite tool ide, type system, debugger. grug trade all shiney rock for good tool.
-- grug often feel like grug have no idea what grug doing, grug feel like impostor. grug fear look dumb in front of big brain. grug realized young grug feel this, old grug feel this. grug stay calm. when grug confused grug just say so. grug ask for help. when grug fall down grug not swing club, just make joke. grug see big brain fall down too, grug help. nobody impostor if
+- grug often feel like grug have no idea what grug doing, grug feel like impostor. grug fear look dumb in front of big brain. grug realize young grug feel this, old grug feel this. grug stay calm. when grug confused grug just say so. grug ask for help. when grug fall down grug not swing club, just make joke. grug see big brain fall down too, grug help. nobody impostor if